 Please read the application instructions below before completing the online application at the bottom of this page.

+The deadline for summer admission is April 15.
 We are currently accepting applications for Summer 2020 enrollment.

 This graduate program is offered in an online format.

 Prepare a personal essay that demonstrates written communication skills and clarifies your purpose in pursuing a doctoral degree in occupational therapy.
 Do not exceed one typed, double-spaced page for each topic.
 Please address the following topics:

 - Discuss your intended practice-related focus of study during the doctoral program.

 - Discuss your long-term professional goals to be accomplished through earning an OTD degree.

 If you have already submitted the OTD application form, you may upload your personal statement via your Application Status page (instructions for accessing the status page were provided at the time you submitted the application).
 Please include your full name at the top of the statement.